linux-credentials/credentialsd/README.md

 (Previously called `linux-webauthn-platform-api`.)

+## Goals

+The primary goal of this project is to provide a spec and reference implementation of an API to mediate access to web credentials, initially local and remote FIDO2 authenticators.
+See [GOALS.md](/GOALS.md) for more information.

 ## How to install

 ### From packages

-We have [precompiled RPM packages for Fedora and openSUSE][obs-packages] hosted by Open Build Services (OBS).
+We have [precompiled RPM packages for Fedora and openSUSE][obs-packages] hosted by the Open Build Service (OBS).
 We also copy these for released versions to the [release page][release-page].

 There are several sub-packages: